-1. RULES COMMITTEE
+1. RULES and COMPETITION COMMITTEE

-The Rules and Competition Committee is a committee of the H1 Board of Directors created to establish, maintain, and regulate safe and fair competition.
-Specific duties and responsibilities of such Committee are determined by the H1 Board of Directors, from time to time.
+The Rules and Competition Committee is a committee appointed by the H1 Board of Directors created to establish, maintain, and regulate safe and fair competition.
+Specific duties and responsibilities of such Committee are outlined in various places in the rulebooks, and is defined in General Rules - Section Q.